j2store/userguide/dropbox.md

 2. Dropbox API now allows creating a permanent sharable link.
 Once created it is valid till your file is removed from dropbox.

 You can use the app's settings to choose whether to send a temporary url or permanent url.
+In your app's settings, you can see the following parameter

+**Choose the type of link to be included in the email**

+- Choose **Send a Temporary link** if you wants to send temporary link to your customers.
+This url will expire in few hours.

+- Choose **Send a Sharable link** if you wants to send permanent link.
+This url never expires unless you delete the shared file in your dropbox account.

 ### Key features